 Social Security And Children

 In most situations regarding divorce, the presence of children complicates matters.
-That’s also the case when it comes to collecting Social Security benefits after divorce.
+Unsurprisingly, that’s also the case when it comes to collecting Social Security benefits after divorce.

 If you care for an ex-spouse’s child under the age of 16—the child must also be biologically yours or legally adopted—you qualify to receive benefits on your spouse’s work record at any time.
 Even if the marriage lasted less than ten years.
 These benefits continue until the child turns 16.

-But you may qualify to receive payments based on your ex’s work history.
-And any benefits your former spouse receives have no bearing on your own Social Security.
-Even those based on your own work history.
+Also any benefits your former spouse receives have no bearing on your own Social Security.
+Even those based on your work history.